 Tip: Be sure to scrape loose any brown bits stuck to the bottom of the pot.
 These add a lot of flavor when incorporated into the broth.

 Like many soups, steak soup tastes better when stored in the refrigerator overnight.
 The reason for this is because the flavors are given more time to meld together.
-For the best flavor, you will want to store the soup in an airtight container to prevent other odors from the refrigerator from penetrating the soup and altering the flavor.
+For the best flavor, you will want to store any leftover soup in an airtight container to prevent other odors from the refrigerator from penetrating the soup and altering the flavor.

 Steak Soup